Assessing the potential of LIGO-India in resolving the Hubble tension: Method

-Following Ref.~\cite{Farrow_2019}, we simulate a population of BNS sources with neutron star mass following a well-fitted Gaussian distribution with a mean 1.33 $M_{\odot}$ and a width of 0.09 $M_{\odot}$\footnote{The chosen distribution describes neutron stars in the Milky Way, but is inconsistent with GW observations~\cite{KAGRA:2021duu} of BNSs which also include support for higher masses; however, since the allowed range of neutron star masses is relatively narrow, we do not expect the detectability of BNSs and other results to be impacted by this choice significantly.}.
+Following Ref.~\cite{Farrow_2019}, we simulate a population of BNS sources with neutron star mass following a well-fitted Gaussian distribution with a mean 1.33 $M_{\odot}$ and a width of 0.09 $M_{\odot}$\footnote{The chosen distribution describes neutron stars in the Milky Way, but is inconsistent with GW observations~\cite{KAGRA:2021duu} of BNSs which also include support for higher masses; however, since the allowed range of neutron star masses is relatively narrow, we do not expect the detectability of BNSs and other results to be significantly affected by this choice.}.
 Furthermore, we assume that the NSs in these binary systems exhibit slow rotation, resulting in a dimensionless spin component ranging from 0 to 0.05.
 The distribution of primary and secondary masses for the simulated sources is depicted in Fig.~\ref{fig:mass_distribution}.
-These injections were uniformly distributed in comoving volume and the source frame time, with a redshift range of 0.005 to 0.2.
+These injections were distributed isotropically in the sky and uniformly in comoving volume and source frame time, with a redshift range of 0.005 to 0.2.
 We keep the tilt angle $\theta_{JN}$, which is the angle between the total angular momentum and the observer's line of sight, uniform in $\sin\, (\theta_{JN})$.
 For simplicity, we exclude the influence of the orbital phase at coalescence and the polarization angle.
+We used \texttt{SpinTaylorT4}~\cite{spintaylor} model to generate the injections.
 As a result, we generate approximately 767 BNS injections with comoving distances of up to 500 Mpc.
-The discussions regarding relative improvement with the inclusion of LIGO-India in the forthcoming sections are based on these injections, but we scale all numbers to realistic absolute rates~\cite{KAGRA:2021duu} whenever required.
-Note that we do not include the effect of the peculiar velocity of the GW signal on the source both in our mock data generation and while estimating parameters from the injections.
-Marginalizing over peculiar velocities could increase the uncertainty in recovering the Hubble parameter from standard sirens~\cite{Mukherjee:2019qmm}.
+The discussions on relative improvement with the inclusion of LIGO-India in the forthcoming sections are based on these injections, but we scale all numbers to realistic absolute rates~\cite{KAGRA:2021duu} whenever required.
+Note that we do not include the effect of the peculiar velocity of the GW signal on the source, both in our mock data generation and while estimating parameters from the injections.
+Marginalizing over peculiar velocities could increase the uncertainty by a few per cent in recovering the Hubble parameter from standard sirens~\cite{Mukherjee:2019qmm}.